-The origins of this unit are unclear, but it is probable that it was founded by either Lepidus or Marc Antony, two members of the Second Triumvirate that ruled the Roman between 43 and 31 BCE.
-This assumption is based on the fact that until 36, Lepidus was master of Cyrenaica, and after 36, Marc Antony.
+The origins of this unit are unclear, but it is probable that it was founded by either Lepidus or Mark Antony, two members of the Second Triumvirate that ruled the Roman between 43 and 31 BCE.
+This assumption is based on the fact that until 36, Lepidus was master of Cyrenaica, and after 36, Mark Antony.
 However, it is also possible that the legion has another origin and received its name after 30 BCE, when it was certainly active in Egypt and may have been sent to Cyrenaica.

 Whatever the origins of the Third legion, the emperor Augustus used it to occupy Egypt, which he had annexed in 30.
 Here, it stayed for a century and a half, and it comes as no surprise that the soldiers of the legion started to venerate an Egyptian god, Ammon.
 Originally, it was stationed in Upper Egypt (at Thebes?), where the presence of soldiers of III Cyrenaica is attested at Berenice and near the stone quarries in the Thebaid.
 However, an inscription from 35 CE shows that by then, the Third had been transferred to Alexandria, where it shared its base with XXII Deiotariana.
 It is likely that the transfer took place in the last years of Augustus, perhaps between 7 and 9.